 Was it an overblown distraction or a sinister conspiracy?

-I'm Leon Nafock from Prologue Projects and Pushkin Industries.
+I'm Leon Nayfak from Prologue Projects and Pushkin Industries.

-This is Fiasco.
+This is Fiasco, Benghazi.

 What difference at this point does it make?

-Listen to Fiasco Benghazi on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.
+Listen to Fiasco, Benghazi, on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.

-Um it I watched some of the Sunday programs.
+I watch some of the Sunday programs.

 I am so angry at the way that the mob, the media in this country, is it covers the attacks on Israel by a terrorist organization whose own charter calls for the destruction of the state of Israel.

-Now imagine for a second, anywhere between oh, 1,500, 2,000 rockets are fired into any part of the United States.
+Now, imagine for a second, anywhere between, oh, 1,500, 2,000 rockets are fired into any part of the United States.

 What do you think our response should be and will be?